 Shortleaf Pine Initiative

-TVA requests your comments on the Draft Environmental Assessment (EA) for the Shortleaf Pine Initiative in Lauderdale County, Alabama and Hardin County, Tennessee.
+The Tennessee Valley Authority (TVA) has completed and released a Final Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) for the Shortleaf Pine Initiative in Lauderdale County, Alabama and Hardin County, Tennessee.

 Pursuant to the National Environmental Policy Act of 1969 (NEPA) and the Act’s implementing regulations promulgated by the Council on Environmental Quality ([CEQ]; 40 Code of Federal Regulations [CFR] 1500-1508), federal agencies are required to evaluate the potential environmental impacts of their proposed actions.
 This EA was prepared to assess the potential impacts of TVA’s Proposed Action on the environment in accordance with CEQ’s and TVA’s procedures for implementing NEPA (TVA 1983).